 - Trust your intuition: If something doesn’t feel right, it generally isn’t.
 Don’t be wise after the event: the world is full of people who let their heads rule over their hearts!

 Common Bitcoin scams on Instagram:

-Bitcoin Instagram scams take many forms.
-Here are some of the more common types:
+Common Instagram scams take many forms.
+Here are some of the more common scams involving Bitcoin on Instagram: